Chalazion Removal in Miranda

 Common Questions

-Does the chalazion steroid injection hurt?
+Does the steroid injection hurt?

 Will chalazion removal leave a scar?

-How soon can I go back to work after a chalazion procedure?
+How soon can I go back to work?

 Other eyelid procedures Red eye — when to seek urgent assessment